 - The door is shut.
-(This might be true, false, or empirically unclear, i.e., when viewed from an angle). - Donald Trump is President of the United States (this is clearly true as of July 2017, and there are a number of facts that make it so.) - Sally is at McDonald's (this could be determined by observational evidence and perhaps knowledge of Sally dining habits). - Acid turns blue litmus paper red (this could be determined by various procedures used in the science of Chemistry).
+(This might be true, false, or empirically unclear, i.e., when viewed from an angle). - Donald Trump was elected President of the United States.
+(This is clearly true, and there are a number of facts that make it so.) - Sally is at McDonald's.
+(This could be determined by observational evidence and perhaps knowledge of Sally dining habits.) - Acid turns blue litmus paper red.
+(This could be determined by various procedures used in the science of Chemistry.)